NV License #207

 Concentrate only on the questions

 Forget about anything that distracts your concentration.
 Forget about your heart rate, or how upset you feel that your truthfulness is questioned, or that sensation you feel when somebody asks “Did you do it?”
 You are not supposed to think about anything but the questions.
-The biggest problem truthful people have is failure to listen to every word of every question, and failure to give answers that are 100% accurate.

 Think only about the question which has just been asked

 When you are asked a question, you must think only about that question.
 Think of each question like a slippery stepping stone in a river.
 Concentrate only on the question, the step, immediately in front of you.
 You will pass your test one question at a time.
 Don’t think about the question before, or the one to come; not how do I look on the lie detector; or what does the examiner think.
 When the next question starts you must focus only on that question.
 Answer all of the questions softly, with the same degree of emphasis.
 Some truthful people mistakenly think if they say no louder, or with more emphasis, or say, "NO, I DID NOT," they will sound more truthful.
 Actually they make themselves suspicious because, to the polygraph examiner, the only important question is the question that is a lie.
-It makes sense, it is a lie detector, so to any examiner the only important thing in any polygraph is the lie.
+It makes sense, it is a lie detector, so to any examiner the only important thing in any polygraph is the lie that made the person fail.

 Sit still like a statue, don't even tilt your head or put your chin down